-I recognize that you are all experiencing these intersecting crises in unique ways.
+APPROACH: Following the Black feminist scholar bell hooks, I believe education should be a practice of liberation rather than domination.
+A guiding principle that follows is empathy.
+I recognize that each of you has experienced the pandemic in unique ways.
 My goal is to create a learning environment that is flexible and responsive to the difficulties you may encounter as we navigate the semester together.
-You can expect me to be flexible and understanding, and if you every find that the class doesn't live up to that expectation, I invite you to reach out and let me know.
+You can expect me to be flexible and understanding, and if you ever find that the class doesn't live up to that expectation, I invite you to reach out and let me know.